 Udemy has the following pricing plans and subscriptions:

-• Enterprise Plan: Custom Pricing
+- Enterprise Plan: Available for Custom Pricing

 That being said, for top-rated courses with accreditations, you may have to pay for the courses individually, which can range from $20-200.

-All plans from Udemy come with a 7-day free trial period during which you can try out the platform for free.
+All subscription plans from Udemy come with a 7-day free trial period during which you can try out the platform for free.

 Pluralsight

-Pluralsight has two plans for its users:
+Pluralsight has two subscription plans for its users:

-• Standard Plan: $29/month for access to 5000+ courses.
+- Standard Plan: This Plan is priced at $29/month for access to 5000+ courses.

 Final Thoughts On Udemy Vs Pluralsight